Ultra Vortek: Development

-The development of Ultra Vortek reportedly took over a year with an estimated budget of nearly US$100,000 and it was described by writer Tim Huntsman as "very indie", as most of the team had several roles during this process.
+The development of Ultra Vortek reportedly took over a year with an estimated budget of nearly US$100,000.
+It was described by writer Tim Huntsman as "very indie", as most of the team had several roles during this process.
 Johnson served as the game's sole programmer in addition to being producer.
-His previous background with martial arts helped during the design and creation of the characters.
+His background with martial arts helped during the design and creation of the characters.
 Jim Meier was art director and responsible for the stage artwork and cover art.
 Both Hatch and Walker, as well as D. Christopher Salmon and Chris Hansen, designed the characters and costumes used by the actors.
-Dale Meier and Walker were responsible for composing the soundtrack and making sound effects respectively.
+Dale Meier and Walker were responsible for composing the soundtrack and making sound effects, respectively.
 Huntsman wrote the scenario, assisted with gameplay design, and lent his voice for The Guardian.

 After the characters were designed and Jim Meier began working on backgrounds early in development, the team started filming the actors with a blue screen at a warehouse.
-There were several problems that occurred during this phase such as with the lighting equipment that led to various character costume elements being scrapped.
+There were several problems that occurred during this phase, such as with the lighting equipment, that led to various character costume elements being scrapped.
 They eventually moved to the "Bar and Grill" nightclub owned by Johnson, due to its large space that allowed actors to move more freely.
-Four of the playable characters were digitized live-action actors, two of which had no previous experience in martial arts.
+Four of the playable characters were digitized live-action actors, two of whom had no previous experience in martial arts.
 Both Buzzsaw and Lucius were played by Huntsman and Clark Stacey respectively, while former bouncer Lamont Hanna portrayed Dreadloc and volleyball player Toni Fitzgerald acted as Volcana.
 Fitzgerald also brought some of her own costumes for the character as well.

 Both Grok and Mercury were pre-rendered 3D characters by Hatch and Walker, while Skullcrusher and The Guardian were made by Chris Salmon as 14-inch models that would later be filmed through the process of stop motion animation.
 Afterwards, both Huntsman and Dale Meier edited and cleaned the films to provide the necessary frames to animate the characters within the game.
 Bruce Johnson applied finishing touches to some scenes.